polybaseio/polybase-test-1/Readme.md

-# Introduction
+# Welcome! 🙌

-We are excited to present you with this coding challenge that requires you to implement either an SPA with a backend (React with FastAPI, etc.), or full server side rendering (SSR) without a SPA component (Django with templates, etc.).
-The aim of this exercise is to evaluate your Python or/and JavaScript programming style and your capacity to design, structure, and manage an all-inclusive project.
+We're thrilled to bring to you this coding challenge where you can choose to implement either a single-page app (SPA) with a backend (like React with FastAPI) or a full server-side rendering (SSR) application without a SPA (like Django with templates).

-Don’t hesitate to contact us if you have any questions or feedback about this challenge.
+This challenge primarily aims to evaluate:
+- Your Python 👨‍💻 or/and JavaScript programming style.
+- Your capability to design 🎨, structure 🏗️, and manage 🎯 an end-to-end project.

+Remember, we always appreciate feedback and queries about the challenge.

-## The Task: Construct an AI-Driven Recipe Generator Application
+## Your Task: Craft an AI-Driven Recipe Generator App 🍲🥘

-### Brief
+### Overview 🌐

-The objective is to create an AI-powered platform that generates, displays, and allows users to share recipes.
-The architecture of the platform should be client-server, with a simple database for storing the generated recipe data.
+Your task is developing an AI-based 🤖 recipe-generating platform that allows users to generate, display, and share their recipes.
+The construction of the platform should be client-server architecture along with a simple database to store these wonderful recipes.

-### Specifications
+### Requirements 🔧

-- Enable users to generate, view, edit, and delete their own recipes.
+- Enable users to generate, view, edit, and delete their own tasty recipes 🍜.
-- Recipes comprise a title, description, ingredients, and instructions.
+- The recipes should contain a title, description, ingredients, and the cooking instructions.
-- The recipe generation process should include a screen where users input a list of ingredients with their quantities and press a button to assemble the recipe.
+- Users should be able to input a list of ingredients with their quantities on a user-friendly screen and click a button to cook up the recipe 🍳.
-- The AI can auto-create all parts of the recipes except for the ingredients, which must be voluntary user input.
+- Use AI to auto-generate all parts of the recipe except the ingredients, which should be user's input.
-- Feel free to use any cloud hosted language model, such as OpenAI's ChatGPT.
+- Feel free to use any cloud-hosted Language Model (like the clever ChatGPT from OpenAI).
-- The frontend should be user-friendly and responsive.
+- Frontend should be responsive and easy to use.

-### Extra Credits
+### Bonus Points 🎯

-- Implementing Tailwind for styling.
+- Use Tailwind for styling your app.
-- Using functional React & JavaScript.
+- Go for functional React & JavaScript.
-- Allowing users to save recipes to their favorites.
+- Add a "favorites" feature for users 🌟.
-- Including a Dockerfile.
+- Incorporation of a Dockerfile 🐳.
 - Infrastructure as Code (IaC).
-- Incorporation of interesting prompts.
+- Creation of interesting and engaging prompts.

-### Directions
+### Guidelines 📚

-- Feel free to choose the entire tech stack.
-However, ensure at the least, you integrate a database and a backend server.
+- Feel free and creative to pick the whole tech stack.
+But remember, your solution should at a minimum, include a backend and a database.
-- If you need support with prompts, don't hesitate to seek help!
+- If creating prompts is not your forte, feel free to seek assistance, we're here to help!
-- You are welcome to use supabase, firebase, or any similar low-code backend solutions.
+- You can opt for supabase, firebase, or similar low-code backend solutions.
-- Graphical design is secondary, but do demonstrate your ability with CSS/Tailwind.
+- Focus on functionality and usability over aesthetics, nonetheless, do showcase your potential with CSS/Tailwind.
-- We would like you to use GitHub for hosting the code.
-Please create a new repository and add 'gokaykucuk' as a user.
+- Please create a new GitHub repository for hosting your project, and add `gokaykucuk` as a user.
-- Whether or not you complete all the requirements, leave the project in a functioning state.
+- Regardless of your progress, ensure the project is in a working state when submitted.

+Best of luck, and happy coding! 🚀🎈🎊